A Survey on Deep Learning Techniques for Action Anticipation: Evaluation Datasets and Metrics

 \textbf{Top-k accuracy} is widely used to evaluate the overall performance of action anticipation methods.
 It is computed by checking if the ground truth label is among the top-k predictions.
 Accounting for the class imbalance in a long-tail distribution, many methods tend to use class-aware measures such as \textbf{Class Mean Top-k Accuracy} to evaluate the performance.
 Note that some works~\cite{furnariLeveragingUncertaintyRethink2018,furnariWhatWouldYou2019} refer to this metric as \textbf{Mean Top-k Recall}.
 In the case of long-term anticipation, where predictions for a large number of frames are made, some works~\cite{farhaWhenWillYou2018,keTimeConditionedActionAnticipation2019,senerTemporalAggregateRepresentations2020,gongFutureTransformerLongterm2022} report the class mean top-1 accuracy of the predicted frames (\textbf{Mean over Classes (MoC)}) as the evaluation metric.

-In the case of multiple step predictions, the \textbf{Mean Average Precision (mAP)}~\cite{yeung2018every} and its augmented version \textbf{Calibrated Average Precision (cAP)}~\cite{geest2016online} are widely used.
-After average precision (AP) is calculated for each action class based on the following equation,
+In the case of multiple step predictions, \textbf{Mean Average Precision (mAP)}~\cite{yeung2018every} and its augmented version \textbf{Calibrated Average Precision (cAP)}~\cite{geest2016online} are widely used. mAP averages the per-class average precision across all action classes. cAP extends mAP by re-weighting precision with the ratio of negative to positive frames, thereby correcting for class imbalance so that precision is computed as if positive and negative frames were equally represented.

-where I($p$) is equal to 1 if frame $p$ is a true positive (TP) and 0 otherwise, the mean average precision is then computed by taking the mean over all action classes.
-Calibrated average precision is an augmented version of the mAP, accounting for the class imbalance phenomenon.
-It uses a parameter $w$, which is the ratio between negative frames and positive frames in the calculation of precision, so that the average precision is calculated as if there were an equal amount of positive and negative frames:

 As treating predictions for each future time-step independently when calculating accuracy does not account for the sequential nature of the prediction task where the order of predictions is important, \textbf{Edit Distance (ED)}, computed as the Damerau-Levenshtein distance~\cite{damerau1964ed,levenshtein1966ed}, is employed to evaluate the predicted action sequences~\cite{graumanEgo4DWorld0002022}.
 The goal of this measure is to assess performance in a way which is robust to some error in the predicted order of future actions.
 A predicted verb/noun is considered "correct" if it matches the ground truth verb label at a specific timestep.
 The allowed operations to compute the edit distance are insertions, deletions, substitutions and transpositions of any two predicted actions.
 The lower the ED is the more similar are the anticipated sequences to the ground-truth.